codehashira28/professional-portfolio/README.md

 ## Credits

-Drew design inspiration from example portflios found online and tailored by my personal touch.
+Drew design inspiration from example portflios found online and tailored by my personal touch and experiences.